 The EU Refining Forum discusses planned regulatory proposals which may impact the refining industry and the EU's secure supply of petroleum products.
 It brings together representatives from the industry, EU countries, the European Parliament, and the European Commission, as well as other stakeholders.

-The Forum is a key follow up to the previously held EU Refining Roundtable.
+The Forum was created in 2013 and it is a key follow up to the previously held EU Refining Roundtable.

 EU Refining fitness check